All Episodes

 Yeah, it is not as good as it looks.

-Um the CSIS, the Center for Strategic and International Studies has done the most extensive war gaming over Taiwan in the unclassified sector, and they show us winning, but only after horrific losses, and that's probably going to be the case.
+The CSIS, the Center for Strategic and International Studies, has done the most extensive war gaming over Taiwan in the unclassified sector, and they show us winning, but only after horrific losses.

 Wow.

-Do you think America would commit US troops on the ground in Taiwan?
+Do you think America would commit U.S. troops on the ground in Taiwan?

-Um not until it's too late.
+Not until it's too late.

-Um but we're not going to do those things, which means we're going to leave Taiwan vulnerable, which means China probably will attack, which means there can be the worst consequences possible.
+But we're not going to do those things, which means we're going to leave Taiwan vulnerable, which means China probably will attack, which means there can be the worst consequences possible.

 All right, quick break.

-His uh Twitter address is Gordon Ji Chang, if you go on Twitter.
+His Twitter address is Gordon G. Chang.

-They were stunned and uh in some cases infuriated, but the documents which appear to have come in at least in part from the Pentagon are marked as highly classified.
+But the documents, which appear to have come in at least in part from the Pentagon, are marked as highly classified.

-Uh many of the documents seem to have been prepared over the winter for General Milley, the chairman of the Joint Chiefs, and other senior military officials.
+Many of the documents seem to have been prepared over the winter for General Milley, the chairman of the Joint Chiefs, and other senior military officials.

-Um but let me ask you if you if you play this out, uh it looks like China is now simulating what, hitting key targets in Taiwan.
+But let me ask you, if you play this out, it looks like China is now simulating what?

-Uh so they're doing their part too.
+So they're doing their part too.

-That usually would be in a lead up.
+That usually would be in a lead-up.

-They would want to know what what systems are triggered uh once certain lines are crossed, so that gives them valuable intelligence if they plan a war.
+They would want to know what systems are triggered once certain lines are crossed.

 Yes, and China also simulated an attack on a foreign force, which is the United States.

-We know that they plan um to go after the U.S. should there be a war in Taiwan.
+We know that they plan to go after the U.S. should there be a war in Taiwan.

 And that blockade to be successful has to be so large that it includes sovereign Japanese territory.